-- The schedule for implementing the MA is as follows: - The GSA will create partnerships within the first year of the GSP, by January 31, 2023. - The partnerships will have the MA program in place no later than January 31, 2024.
+The schedule for implementing the MA is as follows:

-Benefits are to be seen immediately, that is, total net groundwater use during the 2020-2030 decade will not exceed total net average groundwater use in the Basin during the 2000-2020 baseline period.
+- The GSA will create partnerships within the first year of the GSP, by January 31, 2023. - The partnerships will have the MA program in place no later than January 31, 2024. - Benefits are to be seen immediately; that is, net groundwater use during the 2020-2030 decade will not exceed net groundwater use during the 2000-2020 baseline period.

-590 Expected Benefits
+Expected Benefits

-- 591 Benefits generated by the MA will include: - Security of groundwater pumping for existing groundwater users. - Efficient, effective, and transparent planning tools available for new groundwater uses through voluntary market instruments.
+Benefits generated by the MA will include:

+- Security of groundwater pumping for existing groundwater users. - Efficient, effective, and transparent planning tools available for new groundwater uses through voluntary market instruments.